Caramelized Onion and Thyme Quiche

-A couple of housekeeping notes for you, dear reader.
-The recipe requires blind baking the pastry (essentially, baking the crust before you put the quiche ingredients into it).
+A couple of housekeeping notes for you… The recipe requires blind baking the pastry (essentially, baking the crust before you put the quiche ingredients into it).
 The oven temperature to blind bake is higher than the the quiche’s baking temp.
 Don’t forget to turn the oven down after baking the crust!
+I’m talking to you, Mom!

 I recommend baking the quiche on a foil lined baking sheet to catch any spills.
 To make it easier and safer on yourself, place the shell on the baking sheet and then fill it with the quiche ingredients — especially if you’re using a frozen pastry crust in its own tin.
 Sufficed to say that if you hold a liquid-filled aluminum pan by the edges and lift it to transfer to a sheet pan – the pan can (and will) sag and even fold in half, like a taco shell — and there goes all your hard work all over the kitchen floor.
 (Yeah, it might have happened to me before).

-Let the quiche rest a bit after baking and serve — or let it come to room temperature, then cover and refrigerate until you want to serve it — like say on Christmas morning.
-Start the coffee, heat the oven to 300 degrees – and warm the quiche for 20 minutes or so and enjoy!
+Let the quiche rest a bit after baking and serve — or let it come to room temperature, then cover and refrigerate until you want to serve it.
+To reheat, bring the oven to 300 degrees – and warm the quiche for 20 minutes or so and enjoy with your family!

 - 1 9-inch pie crust